RebelGuy/chat-mate/projects/server/readme.md

 - `registeredUser` (`PublicRegisteredUser`): The registered user to which the channels are attached.
 - `channels` (`PublicChannelInfo[]`): The channels linked to the user.

+### `GET /link/youtube/login`

+Gets the URL for users to login to Youtube for linking their Youtube channel to ChatMate.

+Returns data with the following properties:
+- `registeredUser` (`PublicRegisteredUser`): The registered user to which the channels are attached.

+### `POST /link/youtube`

+Authenticates the provided code and links the authorising channel to the logged-in user.

+Query parameters:
+- `code` (`string`): Gets the list of channels linked to a particular user.

 ### `POST /link/channels/:aggregateUserId/:defaultUserId`

 Adds a link between the given default user and aggregate user.